Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Sony’s digital cinema projectors and home theater projectors incorporate cutting-edge image processing and light panel technology, along with a huge parts bin of optical components such as lenses and DLP mirrors.
 Using advanced iris control and a state-of-the-art imaging engine, Sony produces some of the leading mid and high-brightness projectors and less expensive projectors aimed at the home theater and gaming markets.

 (Pro 1) Ultra High-Resolution: Sony offers some of the finest projector models in the home theater market in terms of native resolution and picture performance, including an entry-level native 4K projector model.
 The outstanding picture processor and impressive brightness help generate a quality picture and allow more freedom in terms of image size.
+For a look at another sony model with a quality resolution, read our Sony HW45ES review.

 (Con 1) Complex Menus: Compared to other brands’ projectors, even Sony’s entry-level projector models offer a daunting array of adjustments and custom settings.
 This means they can take longer to set up and pair devices such as the optional remote control or a Smart TV.